CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/workshops.md

 Code club runs 30 minute workshops that aim to introduce topics that students would otherwise not learn.

-Here are the all of the workshopstha have been/will be done during a Code Club
+Here are the all of the workshops that have been/will be done during a Code Club
 session:

 {% for ws in site.workshops %}